nasa-jpl/ASSESS/api/data/README.md

 # Instructions

 Place the dataframe of the feather file here.
-This gets bound to the Docker container and used by the machine learning algorithm.
+Make sure your api/config.yaml is pointing to these files.
+This gets ingested into the elasticsearch Docker container and used by the machine learning algorithm.